James-Idiens/weather-app/README.md

 The purpose of this project was to learn how to work with an external API.
 I also wanted to learn how to use a CSS framework, and I chose Tailwind CSS.

+## React Testing

+A further feature of this website was to demonstrate my ability to write tests for React components.
+I used the React Testing Library to provide a suite of tests for the components.

+Run the tests with `npm run test`
+To see test coverage run `npm run test -- --coverage`

 ## Technologies used

 - Typescript